 2.3.
-Materials investigation
+Materials Investigation

 The remelted ingots were forged to a final diameter of 40 mm.
-The forging operation started at a temperature of 1200°C and was conducted in one heat.
-The degree of deformation A{initial}/A{end} was roughly 10.
-Samples were taken from the upper third of the forged ingot for chemical analysis and investigations concerning non-metallic inclusions (NMI) were conducted.
-In addition, the top-slag was analyzed after remelting, using pyro-hydrolysis (Thermofischer AQF-2100H) for fluorine and XRF spectroscopy (Panalytical CubiX) for the other documented elements.
-Chemical analysis of the ingot was conducted by carrier gas hot extraction for C, S, O and N (Leco CS 734 and Leco ON 736) and optical emission spectroscopy (OES) (Thermo ARL 4460) for all other elements.
-A scanning electron microscope (SEM) (Zeiss GeminiSEM) fitted with an Oxford Instruments X-Max X-ray energy dispersive detector (EDS) and the INCA-software was used for the automated analysis of the non-metallic inclusions.
-The system is equipped with a W-emitter and the analyses were performed at an electron beam energy of 15 keV.
+The forging operation started at a temperature of 1200 °C and was conducted in one heat.
+The degree of deformation Ainitial/Aend was roughly 10.
+Samples were taken from the upper third of the forged ingot for chemical analysis and investigations concerning NMIs were conducted.
+In addition, the top slag was analyzed after remelting, using pyrohydrolysis (Thermofischer AQF-2100H) for fluorine and X-ray fluorescence spectroscopy (Panalytical CubiX) for the other documented elements.
+Chemical analysis of the ingot was conducted by carrier gas hot extraction for C, S, O, and N (Leco CS 734 and Leco ON 736) and optical emission spectroscopy (OES) (Thermo ARL 4460) for all other elements.
+A scanning electron microscope (SEM) (Zeiss GeminiSEM) fitted with an Oxford Instruments X-Max X-ray energy dispersive detector (EDS) and the INCA software was used for the automated analysis of the NMIs.
+The system was equipped with a W emitter, and the analyses were carried out at an electron beam energy of 15 keV.

-Automated NMI scans were performed in the backscattered electron mode from standardized fields of 150 mm2.
-Due to the lower atomic number of NMI-typical elements such as O and S, NMI appear darker than the surrounding metal matrix in this imaging mode, can therefore be detected easily and were subsequently analyzed by EDS.
-Thus, it was possible to fully characterize the position, size and composition of all inclusions.
-A detailed description of this method, its advantages and limits can be found in ^[36].
-NMI with an oxygen content of \geq 5 wt.% and an S:O-ratio lower than 0.15 were considered oxides.
-Inclusions containing more than 2 wt.% oxygen and 1 wt.% sulfur and an S:O-ratio between 0.15 and 6.67 were categorized as oxisulfides.
-These type of NMI are usually conglomerates of oxides and sulfides.
-All detected NMI with a sulfur content of \geq 2 wt.% and an O:S-ratio below 0.15 were taken as sulfides.
+Automated NMI scans were conducted in the backscattered electron mode from standardized fields of 150 mm2.
+Due to the lower atomic number of NMI typical elements such as O and S, NMI appeared darker than the surrounding metal matrix in this imaging mode, can therefore be detected easily and were subsequently analyzed by EDS.
+Thus, it was possible to fully characterize the position, size, and composition of all inclusions.
+A detailed description of this method, its advantages and limits can be found in the study by Werl et al.^[36] NMI with an oxygen content of >5 wt% and an S:O-ratio lower than 0.15 were considered oxides.
+Inclusions containing more than 2 wt% oxygen and 1 wt% sulfur and an S:O ratio between 0.15 and 6.67 were categorized as oxisulfides.
+These type of NMI were usually conglomerates of oxides and sulfides.
+All detected NMI with a sulfur content of >2 wt% and an O:S ratio below 0.15 were taken as sulfides.

-Thermodynamic calculations were performed based on the chemical composition of the ingots, using "FactSage 7.3" in "Eqilib" mode.
-All solutions and pure solids, within the databases FactPS, FToxid and FSsteel where considered as possible phases.
-Pure liquids and gas phases were excluded.
-The equilibrium was calculated in 5 K steps between 2200 K and 1200 K as well as for all transition temperatures.
+Thermodynamic calculations were carried out based on the chemical composition of the ingots, using "FactSage 7.3" in "Eqilib" mode.
+All solutions and pure solids, within the databases FactPS, FToxid, and FSsteel were considered as possible phases.
+Pure liquid and gas phases were excluded.
+The equilibrium was calculated in 5 K steps between 2200 and 1200 K as well as for all transition temperatures.